Pamicel/naive-framework/doc_COMPONENTS.md

     // ...
 }

-var rawComponent =  // component as sent by the server {
+rawComponent =  // component as sent by the server
+{
+    name : String,
     template : htmlString,      // Valid HTML representation of a component script : javascriptString,  // Valid component script restricted : Boolean
 }

-var componentInstance =
+componentInstance =
 {
     dom : DOMNode,       // dom structure parsed from the component's template logic : Object,      // result of the component's script after it was evaled restricted : Boolean
 }

-var routeInfo =
+routeInfo =
 {
     route : 'routeName',
     ...routes[routeName]
 }

-var component =     // as represented inside a doorman {
+component =     // as represented inside a doorman
+{
     ...routeInfo,
     ...rawComponent,